Junior Management Science, Volume 9, Issue 2, June 2024

 Innovation Collaboration Between Family Firms and Startups: Insights From the German Construction Industry

-Anne Scharmann, WHU – Otto Beisheim School of Management (Masterarbeit)
+Anne Scharmann, WHU – Otto Beisheim School of Management (Master thesis)

 Junior Management Science 9(2), 2024, 1384-1413